vbauer/houdini/README.md

 * **Bean class** - all public methods from this class will be registered as converters.
 * **Bean's public method** - only this method will be registered as converter.

-All necessary converters will be registered in ObjectConverterService.
+All necessary converters will be registered in bean `ObjectConverterService`.
 This service also provides all necessary methods for data conversion:

 ```java